 - Keep similar items together: Make it easier on yourself when digging for items by grouping your kitchenware together by use.
 For example, keep all of your baking dishes together in their own cupboard and your kitchen china together in another section.

 - Use baskets to organize open shelves: It is common to have open shelves in the kitchen.
 Keep your shelves from being an eye-sore by using large baskets to organize your items.

 Make Room by Using a Storage Unit Rental!

 There may be some items that really don’t get a lot of use throughout the year.
 Maybe it’s the kitchen china that is only used during the annual New Year’s dinner, or the extra set of baking items that are only drug out at Christmas.
 Instead of letting these items clutter your kitchen all year long, store them in a storage unit rental.
 If you’re looking for storage in the Columbus area, check out Tri-Village Self Storage!
-Tri-Village Self Storage has storage facilities in downtown Columbus, Grandview Heights, Dublin, Plain City, Trabue Rd and near Polaris.
+Tri-Village Self Storage has storage facilities in downtown Columbus, Grandview Heights, Dublin, Plain City, and Trabue Rd.
 If you’re looking to clear out a few cupboards and store some extra items, check out our 5×5 storage unit.
 For organizing more than just the kitchen, consider a 5×10 or 10×10 storage unit.